Use of Fume Hoods

 Laboratory fume hoods manufactured by Kewaunee Scientific Corporation, Mott Manufacturing, Baker, Labconco or Lab Crafters are preferred.
 Hoods from other manufacturers will be considered but must be pre-approved by EHRS.

-Hoods shall be tested after installation and meet ASHRAE 110-most current Tracer gas test protocol with a rating of 4 AI 0.1 and the Flow Visualization and Velocity Procedure tests.
+Hoods must meet ASHRAE 110-most current Tracer gas test protocol with a rating of 4 AI 0.1 and the Flow Visualization and Velocity Procedure tests.
 A Professional Engineer shall seal test reports.
 Reports shall be provided to EHRS.

 *On/off switches for blowers are not permitted.